blockworks-foundation/mango/README.md

 Regression and integration tests are in progress.
 To run them
 ```
 cd program
-cargo test  # run non-solana VM tests (noneat the moment but would include simple unit tests in the future)
+cargo test  # run non-solana VM tests (none at the moment but would include simple unit tests in the future)
 cargo test-bpf --features test-bpf  # run tests that use the solana VM (ie the smart contract tests)
 ```